By Tim Lambert

-In the 16th century called sumptuary laws laid down what each class could and could not wear.
-Complicated laws said that only persons of a certain rank could wear certain expensive materials such as velvet and silk.
-These laws, of course, made no difference to poor people since they could not afford 'sumptuous' materials even if they wanted to.
-They were supposed to keep the better off classes, such as nobility, gentry and rich merchants, separate.
+In the 16th century laws called sumptuary laws laid down what each class could and could not wear.
+Complicated laws said that only people with a certain amount of wealth could wear certain expensive materials such as velvet and silk.
+These laws, of course, made no difference to poor people since they could not afford costly material anyway!
+However, the laws were supposed to keep the classes separate.
 You were supposed to be able to tell which class somebody belonged to by his or her clothes.
-However the sumptuary laws proved to be unenforceable and many people simply ignored them.
+However many people simply ignored the sumptuary laws.

 In the 16th century many people died in epidemics of sweating sickness (possibly influenza).
 Many others died of smallpox.
-(Queen Elizabeth I almost died of it.
-However she was given the most advanced medical treatment for smallpox - she was wrapped in red cloth.)
+Queen Elizabeth I almost died of it).
 Even if you survived smallpox it could leave you disfigured with pox marks or blind.
 Syphilis was also rampant.
-Dysentery was also a killer and many women died in childbirth (usually because of infection).
+Dysentery was also a killer.

 If you had too much blood you would be bled either with leeches or by cutting a vein.
-Too much of other humours would be treated either by eating the right diet or by purging (taking medicines to cause vomiting or diarrhoea).
+Too much of other humours would be treated either by eating the right diet or by purging (taking medicines to cause vomiting).

-Doctors also fought infectious disease, like plague, was caused by poisonous 'vapours', which drifted through the air and were absorbed through the skin.
+Doctors also thought infectious disease, like plague, was caused by poisonous 'vapors', which drifted through the air and were absorbed through the skin.

 One of the main ways of diagnosing sickness was uroscopy (examining urine) by its appearance, its smell or even by its taste!

 Astrology also played a part in Tudor medicine.
-Most doctors believed that different zodiacal signs ruled different parts of the body.
+Most doctors believed that different zodiac signs ruled different parts of the body.

-Since doctors were so expensive many people went to see a wise woman if they were ill.
-The wise women would have a great knowledge of different herbs and their properties and might be able to help.
-Unfortunately many folk-cures were absurd e.g. a treatment for gout was goat's grease with saffron.
+Since doctors were so expensive many people went to see a wise man or wise woman if they were ill.
+The wise men or women would have knowledge of different herbs and their properties and might be able to help.

-The average life span in the 16th century was shorter than today.
-Average life expectancy at birth was only 35.
+The average lifespan in the 16th century was shorter than today.
+The average life expectancy at birth was only 35.
 (So only half of all people born lived to be 35).
-However many of the people born died while they were still children.
+However many Tudor people died while they were still children.
 Out of all people born between one third and one half died before the age of about 16.
-However if you could survive to your mid-teens you would probably live to your 50s or early 60s.
-Even in the 16th century some people did live to their 70s or 80s.
+However, if you could survive to your mid-teens you would probably live to your 50s or early 60s.
+Even in the 16th century, some people did live to their 70s or 80s.

 The history of medicine

-In the 16th century guns transformed warfare.
-Early guns were lit by a slow match (string was soaked in saltpetre and when it was lit it smouldered).
+In the 16th century warfare was transformed by guns.
+Early guns were lit by a slow match (string was soaked in saltpeter and when it was lit it smoldered).
 The slow match was touched to the gunpowder to ignite it.
-However in the early 16th century the wheelock was invented.
-A metal wheel spun against a piece or iron pyrites generating sparks that ignited the gunpowder.
-As a result most cavalry stopped using lances.
-Instead they carried two or three pistols each, ready to fire, and sabres.
+However, in the early 16th century, the wheellock was invented.
+A metal wheel spun against a piece of iron pyrites generating sparks that ignited the gunpowder.
+As a result, most cavalry stopped using lances.
+Instead, they carried two or three pistols each, ready to fire, and sabers.

 Meanwhile in the early 16th century the traditional English weapon was the longbow but handguns were increasingly used.
-The longbow slowly went out of use during the 16th century.
-However muskets took a long time to reload and during that time the infantry needed protection from cavalry.
+The longbow slowly went out of use in Tudor times.
+However, muskets took a long time to reload, and during that time the infantry needed protection from cavalry.
 They were protected by men with pikes (a weapon like a long spear).

 Tudor forts and walled towns often had bastions.
-They were triangular sections of wall that jutted out from the rest of the wall.
+They were triangular sections of the wall that jutted out from the rest of the wall.
 They provided flanking fire.
-In other words guns on the bastion could fire at approaching soldiers from the sides.
+In other words, guns on the bastion could fire at approaching soldiers from the sides.